nickhand/pyRSD_nersc/docs/submitting-jobs.md

 The file ["nersc_submit.py"](../examples/nersc_submit.py) provides an example use case for submitting jobs to NERSC.
 In this case, the ``rsdfit`` job is the same batch job from [run_batch_rsdfit.py](../examples/run_batch_rsdfit.py).
-But first, we initialize an ``NERSCManager`` object and make sure to only execute the main function if we are on the NERSC compute nodes.
+In this case, we initialize an ``NERSCManager`` object and make sure to only execute the main function if we are on the NERSC compute nodes.
 This is achieved in a few lines of code: